-Ultimately, the Group will require additional capital in order to develop and commercialise our current product candidates or any product candidates that we acquire, if any, particularly for the period beyond the next twelve months.
-There can be no assurance that additional funds will be available when we need them on terms that are acceptable to us, or at all.
-If adequate funds are not available on a timely basis, we may be required to terminate or delay development for one or more of our product candidates.
+Ultimately, the Group will require additional capital in order to develop and commercialise its current product candidates or any product candidates that the Group acquires, if any, particularly for the period beyond the next twelve months.
+There can be no assurance that additional funds will be available when the Group needs them on terms that are acceptable, or at all.
+If adequate funds are not available on a timely basis, the Group may be required to terminate or delay development for one or more of our product candidates.